alitheDev/alitheDev/README.md

 ### Hi there 👋

-- 🔭 I’m intrested in **Computer Science.**
+- 🔭 I’m intrested in **Sub Domains of Computer Science.**

-- 👯 I’m looking to *collaborate on my Pinned Repositories.*
+- 👯 I love if you use my source code & *collaborate on my Repositories.*

-- 📫 Reach Me: muhammadalisohail7996 at gmail dot com
+- 📫 Contact: muhammadalisohail7996 at gmail dot com

 - ⚡ Motto: Declare variable not Wars, Execaute Programs Not People.